paulvollmer/MultitouchPadOsc/Readme.md

 This file is part of MagicTrackpadOsc.

-MagicTrackpadOsc (version 0.1.0 codename fTouch) is developed by:
+MagicTrackpadOsc (version 0.1.1 codename secondTouch) is developed by:
 Paul Vollmer [wrong-entertainment.com](http://wrong-entertainment.com)

 The MagicTrackpadOsc Project Page is Hosted at http://wrongentertainment.github.com/MagicTrackpadOsc/